bob-foss/Slim-Hinged-Mini-Tablet-Netbook/README.md

   - [Termux](https://github.com/termux)
   - WPS Office/Google Docs
   - Obsidian
 - I do not recommend opening up the keyboard itself.
 It's held together by glue and little plastic clips.
-Opening it up *will* break the plastic clips.
+Opening it up *will* break the plastic clips and it does not come back together.

 ### Final Thoughts
 - This project is a way to turn lightweight tablets into decently portable & effective computers.
 - For small form factor computing with more power, you might also be interested in [MysteriousAlarm897's work]([url](https://www.reddit.com/r/LegionGo/comments/1mvnv84/converting_a_legion_into_a_laptop/)) on doing something similar with a Lenovo Legion Go.
 Their first version included space extra batteries, but they also made a slimmer version.
-Mine is still skinnier though, lol.
--
+  - Mine is still skinnier though, lol.